EU FILMS STAFF JOB DESCRIPTIONS

 - has significant influence in all

-creative aspects of production
+creative aspects of production including editing and effects

 - works